-I stayed at Outsite Tulum (independently, not hosted) and would recommend it, with some reservations.
+We love to stay at Outsite Tulum (independently, not hosted) and would recommend it, with some reservations.

 On the pro side, the rooms are really nice (ask for one of the gorgeous spots overlooking the jungle) and the prices are incredibly reasonable for Tulum Beach.
 The concrete walls, pretty dreamcatchers and woven lampshades make for a laid-back and stylish place to sleep at night.

-What’s more, Outsite Tulum is only a two minute walk to Tulum Beach and less than a ten-minute drive to Sian Ka’an Nature Reserve.
+What’s more, Outsite Tulum is only a two-minute walk to Tulum Beach and less than a ten-minute drive to Sian Ka’an Nature Reserve.

 On the con side, the wifi was pretty bad (Outsite is a co-working and co-living community, so wifi is actually important) and the shared spaces were pretty bare.
 There are a number of small pools and a rooftop terrace, but they weren’t that great and, as a result, none of us used them.